• Skip to primary navigation

 Student Innovation Award

-Candidates for the Student Innovation Award must:
+Submit a nomination for the 2025 Student Innovation Award.

 Over the past three years, these students have developed digital tools that help doctors, caregivers and patients manage rare diseases.
 They started by creating an app focused on cystic fibrosis, enabling the medical community to exchange experiences and knowledge on this topic.